China's "black clinics" flourish as government debates health reform

 Many, however, reopen nearby or at the same place only days after being closed.

-While China has never published numbers for how many black clinics exist, every so often state media reports deaths at these unlicensed health centres.
+While China has never published numbers for how many black clinics exist, every so often state media reports deaths at these unlicensed health centers.

 In January, Chinese newspapers reported that a migrant worker from Fujian province died from a cardiac arrest hours after receiving an intravenous drip to relieve her cold symptoms in a black clinic in one of Beijing's gritty outer suburbs.